 They say that beauty is in the eye of the beholder, and as someone that has traveled to 49 US states, I couldn’t agree more.
-Each state has something unique, picturesque and beautiful to offer.
+Each state has something unique, picturesque, and beautiful to offer.
 But, some states are just prettier than others!

 This is my list of the Top 3 most beautiful states that I have traveled to.
 Since I’ve never been to Oregon, it was out of the running before I started this post. 😉

 The third most beautiful state I have been to is South Dakota.
 I was torn… I really wanted to list Vermont (which is lovely!), but South Dakota is so unexpected, and outside the box.
 Hubby and I were surprised and delighted how much we enjoyed our trip to South Dakota, and how lovely the countryside was.
-We found the Black Hills truly beautiful, the wildlife fascinating and the views to truly impressive.
-If you are looking for an off-the-beaten path summer vacation, you can’t go wrong with a trip to South Dakota.
+We found the Black Hills truly beautiful, the wildlife fascinating, and the views to truly impressive.
+If you are looking for an off-the-beaten-path summer vacation, you can’t go wrong with a trip to South Dakota.

 The second most beautiful state I have been to is New York.
 Now maybe I am a wee bit prejudiced because I live here, but New York is one beautiful state!
 From Niagara Falls to the Finger Lakes to the Adirondacks, New York offers some truly remarkable landscapes.
-When people think of New York, they automatically think of the New York City area; tall building, little grass, few trees.
+When people think of New York, they automatically think of the New York City area; tall buildings, little grass, few trees.
 But that area is just a tiny geographical portion of the state!
 If you visit New York, head out of metro-NYC to the vast rural lands and enjoy the scenic beauty I experience daily.

 The most beautiful state I have ever visited is Alaska.
 Just stunning.
-We went on a cruise there years ago, and both Hubby and I agree is was the best vacation we have ever taken – and we aren’t outdoors people!
+We went on a cruise there years ago, and both Hubby and I agree it was the best vacation we have ever taken – and we aren’t outdoors people!
 We spent a lot of time observing the wildlife from a boat and from land, watching glaciers calve, and staring in awe at the beautiful snowtopped mountain peaks.
 We both hope to return to Alaska in the future for a longer time period, to once again enjoy the wild beauty of the Alaskan countryside.

 What do you think are the most beautiful states in the US?